 Add salt and pepper to taste and serve garnished with green onions or parsley, if desired.

 The word "chowder" is descended from the Latin word "caldera," which means cooking pot and itself transitioned from a meaning that related to warming places, according to the website What's Cooking America.
 In English, the word for that is a cauldron, and the French word for hot is "chaud."
 It is not too difficult to see how the word "chowder" is related to the French word for something warming, so this soup has an authentic and straightforward moniker.

-Chowder is a very old dish, says What's Cooking America, and it was originally thought of as poor man's food.
+Chowder is a very old dish, says What's Cooking America, and it was originally thought of as a simple budget-friendly food.
 Fish chowders are the ancestors of the quintessential New England and Manhattan versions of clam chowder.

 Most chowders have historically consisted of vegetables and/or seafood in a white sauce.
 Manhattan clam chowder is an exception, with its tomato-based sauce.
 Other meats, like ham or bacon, are often found in corn and potato chowders.